Why It Works

 - Adding espresso powder to the dough balances the sweetness of the powdered sugar coating.

 - Resting the dough for an hour allows the flour to fully hydrate, improving texture.

-I hate fudge, but I love fudgy things.
-They're soft, verging on gooey; indulgent and chocolaty.
-These classic crinkle cookies are a prime example.
+"Fudgy," though, as an adjective, is something else entirely.
+I love fudgy things.
+They're soft, verging on gooey; indulgent and, yes, chocolaty.
+These classic crinkle cookies, contributed by Carrie Vasios Mullins, are a prime example.
 Made with unsweetened cocoa powder and instant espresso powder, they have a deep chocolaty richness with a slightly bitter backbone that stands up to the powdered-sugar coating.
+As Carrie notes:

 In a large bowl, whisk together flour, baking powder, instant espresso powder, and salt.